Anna L. Colcord: Career

 In 1889, Colcord published the vegetarian cookbook A Friend in the Kitchen.
-In 1893, when her husband was appointed to work for the Seventh-day Adventist Church in Australia, she joined him there with two of their children.
-They both worked as missionaries and teachers for the church.
-During this time, she created a new Australian edition of the book, containing 400 recipes, as well as illustrations and cartoons promoting a vegetarian diet.
-It sold widely in Australia and was later translated into several languages; it was also published in the United States.
-18 editions were published in total, with 200,000 copies sold.
-Further editions ceased to be created due to Colcord leaving the Church in 1914.
+In 1893, when her husband was appointed to work for the Seventh-day Adventist Church in Australia, she moved there with him and two of their children.
+The couple worked as missionaries and teachers for the church.

+While in Australia, Colcord prepared a new edition of A Friend in the Kitchen, containing 400 recipes as well as illustrations and cartoons promoting a vegetarian diet.
+The book was later translated into several languages and was also published in the United States.
+According to a 1922 report, it had appeared in 18 editions and sold 200,000 copies.
+Further editions ceased after Colcord left the church in 1914.

-In 1902, Colcord returned to the U.S. She moved to Washington D.C., in 1904, where she worked as a book editor for new authors.
+In 1902, Colcord returned to the United States.
+She moved to Washington, D.C., in 1904, where she worked as a book editor for new authors.

 Copyright dispute

-A copyright dispute over Colcord’s manuscript One Hundred Bible Stories led her to sue the Seventh-day Adventist Review and Herald Publishing Association after her work was included in a denominational book without the agreed-upon authorship credit.
-In April 1913, she had permitted its inclusion under specific conditions, but the publishers removed her credit before the book's release in 1914, leading to legal action.
+Colcord later sued the Seventh-day Adventist Review and Herald Publishing Association over the use of her manuscript One Hundred Bible Stories.
+In April 1913, she had allowed the work to be included in a denominational book under conditions that included authorship credit, but her credit was removed before publication in 1914.
 The book was distributed in 25,000 copies over six years, despite Colcord's objections.
 The case was heard by the Supreme Court of the District of Columbia.

-By March 1922, the dispute concluded without a definitive ruling in Colcord's favor, resulting in financial losses for both parties.
-Colcord retained the copyright to her original work, but the publishers, having omitted her credit, faced economic setbacks due to the controversy.
+By March 1922, the dispute had ended without a definitive ruling in Colcord's favor.
+Colcord retained the copyright to her original work, while both parties incurred financial losses during the litigation.

 Death

-Colcord died at the Washington Sanitarium on May 28, 1950, and was buried at George Washington Cemetery, Adelphi, Maryland.
+Colcord died at the Washington Sanitarium on May 28, 1950.
+She was buried at George Washington Cemetery in Adelphi, Maryland.